 The Science is Elemental Mission

-We will change science education to encourage more understanding of and respect for the scientific process by all high school graduates, through starting or improving science education in the early grades.
+Encourage more understanding of and respect for the scientific process by all high school graduates, through starting or improving science education in the early grades.

 Photo by YY TEOH on Unsplash.